-Angel investors who realised huge gains from the $400 million (€336 million) sale of Irish chip maker Decawave last year, have backed Trinity College Dublin spinout Danalto in a new €1 million seed round.
+Angel investors who realised huge gains from the $400 million (€336 million) sale of Irish chip maker Decawave (now Qorvo) last year, have backed Trinity College Dublin spinout Danalto in a new €1 million seed round.

 Announcing the investment, Decawave co-founder Ciaran Connell, who now chairs the start-up, told The Irish Times he believes Danalto could become far bigger than the company he established with Michael McLaughlin in 2007.